What Is NCCD?

 Evidence: Comprehensive individual plans, specialist involvement, continuous support records.

 Heads-up for 2026.
 The Extensive level definition has been refined for the 2026 reporting year.
-If your school has Extensive students, the evidence threshold has shifted — this is the single biggest classification change to keep on your radar.
+If your school has Extensive students, the evidence threshold has shifted.
+This is the single biggest classification change to keep on your radar.

 Read the 2026 Extensive change in detailKey Takeaway